Krzo99/AdressableLedController/README.md

 # Known issues in this version:

-- PCB should be directly connected from TX to RX, without adapter.
+- There should be a direct connection from TX to RX, without the adapter.
 - Analog inputs, or at least Envelope, should be connected to a port with ADC1.
 (ADC2 does not work with WiFi ON!!).